 Contained within your WordPress database is a lot of superficial data, like post revisions, stored deleted posts and wasted tables.
 A leaner database, means a leaner site and cleaning it up can have a real positive impact on performance, but database optimization as well as describing different file formats can be a tedious task.
 That’s where Optimize Database after Deleting Revisions helps.

 What’s It Do?

 Optimize Database traverses the MySQL database WordPress uses and cleans up what is not needed.
 This includes old post revisions, spam and trashed comments, deleted posts, and unused tags.
 The plugin will also optimize the database tables that it can, cleaning up unused rows and making sure that only what is necessary remains.

-Each step of the customization is completely customizable, and you can chose which database tables are included in the optimization process.
-There is also an option to add a one-click optimize button to your admin bar, so you can run the tool automatically on the fly, or set up scheduled optimizations on a hourly, daily or weekly basis.
+Each step of the customization is completely customizable, and you can choose which database tables are included in the optimization process.
+There is also an option to add a one-click optimize button to your admin bar, so you can run the tool automatically on the fly, or set up scheduled optimizations on an hourly, daily or weekly basis.